-When you run a severe deficit, you might want to consider increasing protein intake slightly (2.9 grams max).
+When you run a severe deficit, you might want to consider increasing protein intake slightly.
 But then again, why would you run a severe deficit?
 (Here’s how you lose weight and keep it off).

 I hope this cleared up the protein confusion and how much you really need for muscle and performance.
 If you have any questions or objections, let me know in the comments below.

 Antonio, J. et al (2016).
 The effects of a high protein diet on indices of health and body composition – a crossover trial in resistance-trained men.
 J Int Soc Sports Nutr.
 13: 3.

 Bier, D.M.
 (1999).
 The Role of Protein and Amino Acids in Sustaining and Enhancing Performance.
 Institute of Medicine (US) Committee on Military Nutrition Research.